Apply Now

 • Developmental Psychology - 3 Credits

-*Applicants must have completed Chemistry, Anatomy & Physiology with lab, Microbiology with lab and English Composition requirements before a formal application can be submitted and reviewed.
-Developmental Psychology must be completed prior to matriculation.
+*Applicants must have completed Chemistry, Anatomy & Physiology I with Lab, Developmental Psychology, and English Composition requirements before a formal application can be submitted and reviewed.
+Basic Nutrition for Nursing must be completed prior to the program start date and can be taken at Riverside College of Health Careers.

 Preadmission Testing Requirements